Riada125/Project-1/README.md

 ### Opponent Movement

 Enemy ship movement is defined as a global variable of 1.
 Using a setInterval function, the ships will move 1 space to the right unless other criteria are met.
-If the right-most alien in the array moves into the defined right wall, then the ships will each move one space down and then continue to move left, until the left-most alien encounters the defined left wall and the movement is mirrored.
+If the right-most alien in the array moves into the defined right wall, then the ships will each move one space down and then continue to move left until the left-most alien encounters the defined left wall and the movement is mirrored.

 I had originally opted to use an ES6 Array method to cycle through the array of alien positions, but the difficulty I encountered was that this started at the beginning of the array, meaning that rows of ships would disappear as they were being moved down into the ship in front.
 I corrected this by utilising a for loop to move backwards through the array so that the ships in front moved forward first.